FinbarArgus/circulatory_autogen/README.md

 The aim is to combine the autogeneration of a circulatory system structure graph from an image with this code to completely automate the creation of circulatory system models from images.

+NOTE: currently the terminal vessels should only have 'pp' type boundary conditions

 ## requirements

 If the model being generated is a cellml model, OpenCOR must be downloaded